 CeSMA holds an annual public lecture.
 The inaugural CeSMA lecture was given by Professor Miri Rubin.
 Other speakers have included Professor James Graham Campbell, Professor Martin Carver and Professor Jonathan Riley-Smith.

 CeSMA supports an interdisciplinary research seminar series throughout the academic year.
 Information about the Centre’s activity is provided via our website and mailing list.
-To be added to this mailing list, please contact Dr Philippa Semper.
+To be added to this mailing list, please contact Dr Victoria Flood.

 CeSMA works with a number of different Centres and Departments, both within the University of Birmingham and further afield, making it a unique and ideal location to study this period.
 Its scholars come from several academic units within the University of Birmingham including: